jsjohn1951/newEs/src/content/blog/Horror with a South African Twist.md

 feels like it doesn't quite belong, but what the hell – we're already dealing with demons and ancestors, why not keep it weird. [caption id="attachment_5205" align="alignright" width="342"] Owam Amey as Vuyiswa in '8'.
-Source: IMDB.[/caption] Despite some odd creative decisions and a few lines that sound cliche enough to make us cringe, the film doesn't lack depth.
+Source: IMDB.
+Despite some odd creative decisions and a few lines that sound cliche enough to make us cringe, the film doesn't lack depth.
 **8** 's characters are all grappling with their own guilt, a fact which becomes more clear to us as the film progresses.
 This adds a very human dimension to a